turissinitechnologies/rotoscope/README.md

 ```

 Notice that the only thing that is specific to rotoscope is the function signature. `updateElementPosition` should return a function that simply draws the translate string at a time.
 You could easily insert GreenSock or any other animation framework into either of these functions and still get the benefits that rotoscope offers.

+### Timeline

+Timelines allow us to compose animations together to truly make something special.
+They behave like trees (Like the DOM) and can have children appended to them.
+You can also append timelines to timelines, which allows you to reuse complex animations within bigger and more complex animations!
+It also allows your team to build big animations in a modular way.

 Adding a updateElementPosition to a timeline: